 About This Campaign

 For decades, Nestlé Waters — the world’s largest water bottler — has bought up access to public water across North America to turn our most precious public resource into a private commodity.
 Paying next to nothing in royalties, Nestlé makes billions of dollars a year selling our water.
 Over recent years, The Story of Stuff Project has supported and partnered with communities across the US and Canada fighting to take back public control of their water.
-With Nestlé now planning to sell its Nestlé Waters North America division, we’re shining a spotlight on five of Nestlé’s bottling operations that have generated fierce backlash resulting from the impact on the surrounding communities and their ecosystems.
+With Nestlé now planning to sell its Nestlé Waters North America division, we’re shining a spotlight on six of Nestlé’s bottling operations that have generated fierce backlash resulting from the impact on the surrounding communities and their ecosystems.
 Read our public letter to Nestlé below, visit our campaign page to learn more, or add your name to the petition.

 Read the letter